Frequently asked questions

 If you are under 18, then you won’t have to pay anything.
 If you are over 18, you will have to pay at least $60.
 The amount you have to pay depends on your income and assets.
 Your lawyer will be able to advise you of the amount.
 If you have difficulty paying, you can arrange to have instalments deducted from your Centrelink benefit.

-If the Legal Aid Commission of Tasmania refuses your application for a grant of legal aid you might be able to ask for the decision to be reviewed.
+If Tasmania Legal Aid refuses your application for a grant of legal aid you might be able to ask for the decision to be reviewed.
 For further information see Reviewing refusals of legal aid.

 How we can help